 5 Top Free Python Libraries for Network Automation

-Within the past few years network automation has seen an explosion in popularity.
-As a result, there seems to be an ever-increasing supply of tools available to the modern engineer to help implement automated network configuration and change management.
-While having such a wide and diverse array of tooling available is undoubtedly of great benefit to the community, it can certainly feel a little bit overwhelming and even intimidating.
+Within the past few years, network automation has exploded in popularity.
+As a result, an ever-increasing supply of tools is available to help implement automated network configuration and change management.

-To help simplify this, I've identified what I believe to be the top five free Python libraries for network automation both in this article and also this YouTube video:
+Having such a broad array of tools available is fantastic, but it also feels overwhelming and intimidating.
+To help simplify this, we’ve identified the top five free Python libraries for network automation both in this article and YouTube video:

 1. Netmiko

-For example, Netmiko understands that when issuing a configuration change to a Cisco device, all commands sent must first begin with an elevation to Global Configuration mode and, thus, will automatically issue a "configure terminal" on your behalf.
-These seemingly small details ultimate amount to a drastic reduction in the complexity of your automation scripts.
+For example, Netmiko understands that when issuing a configuration change to a Cisco device, all commands sent must first begin with an elevation to Global Configuration mode.
+Thus, it will automatically issue a "configure terminal" on your behalf.
+These seemingly small details drastically reduce the complexity of your automation scripts.

-Moreover, Netmiko tightly integrates with parsing solutions such as TextFSM and Genie, giving you the option to return the output of your show commands in the form of structured data.
+Moreover, Netmiko tightly integrates with parsing solutions such as TextFSM and Genie, allowing you to return the output of your show commands as structured data.

 2. NAPALM

-NAPALM is a Python library developed by David Barroso and has been carefully written to simplify automated interactions with networking devices — regardless of operating system through the use of a unified API.
-NAPALM has a multitude of great features but my personal favourite is its "Getter" concept.
+NAPALM is a Python library developed by David Barroso.
+It has been carefully written to simplify automated interactions with networking devices regardless of operating system through the use of a unified API.
+NAPALM has many great features, but my favorite is its "Getter" concept.

-Let's suppose, for example, you wanted to pull BGP Neighbor information from your network.
-Now if all of your devices are Cisco IOS, then you could simply use Netmiko to issue a "show ip bgp neighbor" and retrieve that information handily.
-However, what if your network was 1/3rd Cisco, 1/3rd Juniper and 1/3Rd Arista?
+Suppose, for example, you wanted to pull BGP Neighbor information from your network.
+Now, if all your devices are Cisco IOS, you could simply use Netmiko to issue a "show ip bgp neighbor" and retrieve that information quickly.
+However, what if your network was 1/3rd Cisco, 1/3rd Juniper, and 1/3rd Arista?

-By using NAPALM Getters, you can pull all of that information simply by issuing the vendor-agnostic command "get_bgp_neighbors".
-Under the hood, NAPALM will issue the appropriate platform-specific show commands to each device and present that output back to you in a standardised format, structured in JSON.
+Using NAPALM Getters, you can pull all of that information simply by issuing the vendor-agnostic command "get_bgp_neighbors."
+Under the hood, NAPALM will issue the appropriate platform-specific show commands to each device and present that output back to you in a standardized format structured in JSON.

 3. Genie

-Subsequently, Genie will identify all of the relevant changes and return to the engineer a highly targeted summary of items to begin troubleshooting.
-This is a feature any engineer, even those with no programming experience, can learn to use within one day of training and one which will continually optimise and simplify their network troubleshooting.
+Subsequently, Genie will identify all relevant changes and return a highly targeted summary of items to begin troubleshooting to the engineer.
+This feature is one that any engineer, even those with no programming experience, can learn to use within one day of training and will continually optimize and simplify their network troubleshooting.

 4. NCClient

 NCClient is a Python library written to simplify scripting and automation over the NETCONF protocol.
-Modern automation aims to interact with networking devices via the use of APIs as opposed to the Command Line Interface.
-NETCONF is feature-rich and offers the ability to exact granular control over the network with its ability to lock a device's configuration datastore, conduct full operation configuration replacements and much more.
+Modern automation aims to interact with networking devices via APIs rather than the Command Line Interface.
+NETCONF is feature-rich and can exact granular control over the network, lock a device's configuration datastore, conduct full-operation configuration replacements, and much more.

 The XML-based protocol can be somewhat complex to use, particularly for beginners.
 However, NCClient and its "Manager" function simplifies this by enabling an API for RPC operations as method calls with support for both Subtree and Xpath filtering.
 As such, NCClient has become the standard way of interacting with the NETCONF protocol and an essential Python library for the modern network automation engineer.